GiottoVerducci/rulebook2024/content.md

 **"Search":** Some effects have you search your library or crypt.
 You do not have to announce the card you are searching, and searching can result in not finding the card.
-If you search your library or crypt, you must shuffle it afterwards.
+If you search your library or crypt, you must shuffle it afterwards.\
+\
 **"Until X":** Such effects take effect as long as X has not started.
-As soon as X begins, the effect ends.
+As soon as X begins, the effect ends.\
+\
+**"Do not replace":** Cards that are replaced later reduce your hand size by 1 for the duration of the effect.\
+\
 **Steal (a card):** A Methuselah who steals a card takes permanent control of it.
 The card stays in the same region as it was before (for instance, if a vampire in torpor is stolen, it stays in torpor).
 If the stolen card is attached to another card, the Methuselah who steals it can attach the stolen card to a card of the same type they control (for instance, a location that is attached to a minion will be moved to another minion they control).
-You cannot steal a card from yourself.
+You cannot steal a card from yourself.\

 > **ADVANCED RULES**\
 > \